Academic Catalog

 PHYS 245 - Special Intermediate Topics in Physics (4 Credit Hours)

-This course provides a venue in which to explore chosen topics in physics at the intermediate level.
-Topics vary according to the interests of students and faculty.
+A course exploring a topic in physics at the intermediate level.
+The topical focus of each iteration of this course is determined by the instructor.
 In some cases, the course may be repeated for credit.

 PHYS 299 - Intermediate Topics in Physics (1-4 Credit Hours)